joaompinto/aurora/docs/structure.md

   - `/paste`: Paste multiline input.
   - `/help`: Show help message.
   - `/system`: Show the current system prompt.
+  - `/continue`: Restore the last saved conversation and CLI prompts from `.aurora/last_conversation.json`.

+## Session Persistence
+- The CLI shell automatically saves the conversation history and CLI prompts after each message or command to `.aurora/last_conversation.json`.
+- To continue from the last saved session:
+  - Use the CLI flag `--continue-session` when starting the shell.
+  - Or, inside the shell, type `/continue`.
+- If neither is used, the shell starts fresh.

+### Saved File
+- `.aurora/last_conversation.json`: Stores the last chat session, including:
+  - `messages`: List of agent/user messages.
+  - `prompts`: List of CLI prompt inputs.

 ## CLI Package: `aurora.cli`
 - `aurora/cli/__init__.py`: Marks the CLI module as a package.